-The company said that their top priority is to deliver a great user experience with products, based in part on acting quickly on important user feedback.
+The company said that its top priority is to deliver a great user experience with products, based in part on acting quickly on important user feedback.

 “Following the launch of the OnePlus 9 and 9 Pro in March, some users told us about some areas where we could improve the devices’ battery life and heat management,” the company told XDA Developers on Wednesday.